 How Moore Barlow can help

-Belinda Walters is a partner in the Moore Barlow Commercial and Technology team, providing advice to business clients across a broad spectrum of commercial matters, including commercial contracts, data protection, IP and IT.
-Belinda works to provide the pragmatic commercial advice that the business needs to develop and thrive.
+John Warchus is a partner in the Moore Barlow Commercial and Technology team, providing advice to business clients across a broad spectrum of commercial matters, including commercial contracts, data protection, IP and IT.
+John works to provide the pragmatic commercial advice that the business needs to develop and thrive.
 If you would like to contact our commercial team with regard to your business needs, we will be delighted to speak with you.